RafaelOfEldor/ecommerce-app/README.md

-# Website not currently up, took it down due to cost
+# Website and Services not currently up, took it down due to cost

 # ecommerce-app
 An ecommerce website using spring boot + postgreSQL + react and docker, deployed through AWS ECS + RDS.